Skip to main content

 Causes: Processing method limitations, file format issues, or filter conflictsSolutions:

-• Try different partition methods using client.sources.parse()
+• Try a different partition method using client.sources.reprocess()

 • Check if elements are categorized under different types